 How we optimised Airshoppen's new warehouse

 Airshoppen has been supplying duty-free goods to passengers on charter flights for more than 30 years.
 Before the company moved to a new warehouse in Landskrona, in south-west Sweden, it commissioned AJ Products to optimise the layout and provide fittings and furnishings for the building, which covers an area of 12,000 square metres.
-The result is that Airshoppen now has an efficient warehouse solution with 4300 pallet spaces and the capacity to pack 1 million parcels per year.
+The result is that Airshoppen now has an efficient warehouse solution with 4300 pallet spaces and the capacity to pack 1 million duty-free bags per year.